 SJ, SM and SN rated motor oils contain less phosphorus (ZDDP) than earlier SH and earlier rated oils.
 ZDDP is an anti-wear additive, but less is needed in today's engines with roller lifters and cam followers.
 Lowering ZDDP levels reduces the risk of converter contamination over time and helps extend the life of the converter to 150,000 or more miles.

-Silicone can find its way into the exhaust if the engine develops an internal coolant leak through a crack in a combustion chamber or a head gasket.
-Silicone will ruin the oxygen sensor as well as the catalytic converter, so chances are if the converter has been fouled the O2 sensor will also need to be replaced.
+Silicates can find their way into the exhaust if the engine develops an internal coolant leak through a crack in a combustion chamber or a head gasket.
+Silicate corrosion additives will ruin the oxygen sensor as well as the catalytic converter, so chances are if the converter has been fouled the O2 sensor will also need to be replaced.
 White smoke in the exhaust is a clue that there's an internal coolant leak.

 Checking emission readings at the tailpipe will tell you whether or not they are within normal ranges and help you diagnose the cause if emissions are high.
 Doing a "cold start" emissions check when the engine is first started will tell you if there are any engine problems that need attention.
 A cold start, in this situation, is when the converter has cooled down for at least 20 minutes.
 It will take a couple of minutes for the converter to warm up to light off temperature, so during this time you have a relatively clear window of what's coming out of the engine.
 When the converter reaches operating temperature, there should be a measurable drop in HC and CO readings (the amount will depend on how dirty the baseline readings were).
 No change in readings would indicate a dead converter.

 On 1996 and newer vehicles with OBD II onboard diagnostics, the OBD II system has a catalyst monitor to keep an eye on converter operating efficiency.
-The catalyst monitor typically runs when the vehicle is cruising at a steady highway speed of 40 to 60 mph for at least 10 minutes.
+The catalyst monitor may run when the vehicle is cruising at a steady highway speed of 40 to 60 mph for at least 10 minutes, or at idle depending on the vehicle application.
 (NOTE: The catalyst monitor will NOT run if there are any oxygen sensor fault codes present, or the oxygen sensor monitors have not completed.)

-The OBD II system compares O2 sensor readings upstream and downstream of the converter.
-If the downstream readings start to match those of the upstream O2 sensor, it indicates a drop off in operating efficiency and sets a catalyst code P0420.
+The OBD II system compares O2 sensor readings upstream and downstream of the converter, and the converter's reaction time to a sudden change in the air/fuel mixture.
+If the converter is slow to respond, or the downstream O2 sensor readings don't flatten out and level off at 0.45 volts, it indicates a drop off in operating efficiency and sets a P0420 catalyst efficiency code.
 Other converter faults may set codes ranging from P0420 to P0439.